dsyer/spring-boot-angular/README.md

     </execution>
 ```

-and then the client app will be compiled during the Maven build.
+then the client app will be compiled during the Maven build.

+## Development Time

 You can build continuously with